-Determining the pregnancy status of a female patient before a diagnostic nuclear medicine procedure is potentially problematic.
-Although the risk to a fetus from the ionizing radiation is relatively small, radiation-protection documents recommend that all women of childbearing age be questioned about their pregnancy status before any procedure using ionizing radiation to reduce the possibility of fetal irradiation (1,2).
-James et al. (3,4) have previously shown that, in Australia and New Zealand, a variety of approaches are used by nuclear medicine personnel to question patients about their pregnancy status.
+Determining the pregnancy status of a female patient prior to a diagnostic nuclear medicine (NM) procedure is potentially problematic.
+Although the risk to a fetus from the ionizing radiation is relatively small, radiation protection documents recommend all women of childbearing age be questioned regarding their pregnancy status prior to any procedure utilizing ionizing radiation to reduce the possibility of foetal irradiation (1,2).
+James et al (3,4) have previously shown that, in Australia and New Zealand, a variety of approaches are used by nuclear medicine personnel to question patients about their pregnancy status.
 The studies revealed that an ad hoc method of questioning (whether verbal or in writing) is being used.
 The types of questions asked, the age range questioned, and circumstances for the use of pregnancy testing varied across nuclear medicine departments.
-These variations in the approach used to identify women in the early stages of pregnancy may contribute to an increased number of cases of fetal irradiation, and therefore the development of a consistent approach was recommended.
+These variations in the approach used to identify women in the early stages of pregnancy may contribute to an increased number of cases of fetal irradiation and therefore the development of a consistent approach was recommended.